isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 If you have a good reason to use another container, use that instead.
 For example:

-* If `vector` suits your needs but you don't need the container to be variable size, use `array` instead.
+* If `vector` suits your needs but you don’t need the container to be variable size, use `array` instead.

 * If you want a dictionary-style lookup container that guarantees O(K) or O(log N) lookups, the container will be larger (more than a few KB) and you perform frequent inserts so that the overhead of maintaining a sorted `vector` is infeasible, go ahead and use an `unordered_map` or `map` instead.

 ##### Enforcement

-* Flag a `vector` whose size never changes after construction (such as because it's `const` or because no non-`const` functions are called on it).
+* Flag a `vector` whose size never changes after construction (such as because it’s `const` or because no non-`const` functions are called on it).
 To fix: Use an `array` instead.

 ## <a name="SS-string"></a>SL.str: String